srnsw/meta/README.txt

   - contains a set of generic metadata loaders and actions that can be used across projects
   - contains Meta cmd, a command line tool that demonstrates the generic loaders and can be used for very simple projects.

+See the docs folder for more detail about the Digital State Archive storage and manifest file specifications.